plblum/jivs/README.md

 - **Input Value** – The raw data from the Input.
 Often this is a string representing the actual data, but needs to be cleaned up or converted before it can be stored.
 - **Native Value** – The actual data that you will store in the Model.
 Often you have conversion code to move between Native and Input Values.
 One classic validation error is when your conversion code finds fault in the Input Value and cannot generate the Native Value.
 This error is what Jivs calls a "Data Type Check".
 - **Service** – A class that provides Jivs with dependency injection or a factory.
 Jivs has you create a master service object, ValidationServices, and connect individual services to it.
+- **Builder API** - Tooling to configure the ValueHosts and their Validators used by ValidationManager.
+- **Builder object** - An object supplying the Builder API that is used to configure prior to creating the ValidationManager.
+- **Modifier object** - An object supplying the Builder API that is used to configure after creating the ValidationManager.

 <img src="http://jivs.peterblum.com/images/Class_overview.svg"></img>